Supreme Court of Pakistan: Registry and officers

 The registry of the Supreme Court is its appointed officers who is assisted by registrars, several additional and deputy registrars, gazetted officers, and other law clerks.
 The registry branches provides speedy justice of all nature of crimes and disputes to the people living in remote areas in the country, while keeping the civil registry of the people.

-There are five registry of the supreme court: Islamabad, Karachi, Lahore, Peshawar, and Quetta.
+There are five registries of the supreme court: Islamabad, Karachi, Lahore, Peshawar, and Quetta.

 The Officers and Registrars are appointed by the supreme court with the approval from the chief justices of High Courts and the President and may make rules providing for the appointment by for their terms and conditions of employment that is granted by the Constitution.

 Law clerks and supreme court advocates

 The Supreme Court has an extensive competitive program for the appointment of the law clerks and research associates at the Supreme Court Library.
 The Supreme Court hires the law clerks based on the recommendations provided by their professors from their respected universities and colleges.
 Law clerks reviews the petitions for writ of certiorari, research them, prepare bench memorandums, and draft opinions, and reported back to the supreme court's administrative registrar.
 As of current, the supreme court has 10 law clerks for the 2016–17 year.

 The Pakistan Bar Council provides qualification for senior advocates, barristers, lawyers, and selected civil court judges to be elevated as Advocate Supreme Court (ASC) based on individual experience, qualifications, and selected invitations.